 The short story above isn’t about following your passion into a hole of debt, it’s about NOT pushing your passion off into an abyss of unhappiness.

 When you discover something that nourishes your soul and brings you joy and excitement – something that truly matters to you – care enough about yourself to make room for it in your life, even if you can only spare a little time on the side.
-And if you find that you don’t have any time at all for what matters to you, stop doing things that don’t…like watching another TV program or getting lost stalking people on social media.
+And if you find that you don’t have any time at all for what matters to you, stop doing things that don’t… like watching another Netflix program or getting lost stalking people on social media.

 In the end, purpose is the reason you journey, and passion is the fire that lights your way.
-Without passion, it’s impossible to progress in life.
-The heart of human excellence begins to beat when you discover a pursuit, big or small, that absorbs you, frees you, challenges you, and gives you a sense of meaning.
-Some resist this fact and think passion is just fluff.
-Well that’s nonsense!
-Honestly, the saddest mentally stable people I’ve ever met in life are the ones who don’t have a deep passion about anything at all.
-Passion and satisfaction go hand in hand, and without them, any happiness is only temporary, because there’s nothing meaningful behind it to make it last.
+Without inner passion, it’s nearly impossible to progress in life.
+The heart of human excellence begins to beat when you discover a pursuit, big or small, that occupies your heart and soul.

 So remember, if there was ever a day to follow your heart and do something small that matters to you, that day is today.

 - A big part of your life is a result of the choices you make.
 And if you don’t like your life – if it completely lacks excitement and passion – it’s time to start making changes and better choices.

 - Life is to be enjoyed, not endured.
 You CAN follow a path that moves you.
 You are always free to do something small and positive that makes you happy.
 (Angel and I build small, positive daily rituals with our students in the “Goals and Growth” module of the Getting Back to Happy Course.)